Around Dumaguete

-One of the nicest features of this city is the walkway alongside the seawall where food vendors set up tables and chairs every night and cook fresh food.
+One of the nicest features of this city is the bay walk alongside the seawall where food vendors set up tables and chairs every night and cook fresh food.

 It’s peaceful to be able sit there watching the waves or just strolling by in the cool evening.